youngist/clean-blog/_posts/2014-04-05-Not1More-Queer-Detainee.md

 ---
 published: false
 layout: post
-maintitle: "- {Young}ist"
+maintitle: "From #Not1More Queer Detainee to #Not1More Immigrant Detention Center - {Young}ist"
-headline: undefined
+headline: "From #Not1More Queer Detainee to #Not1More Immigrant Detention Center"
 tagline: undefined
 featuredphoto: undefined
 featuredphotoalttext: undefined